-Section 110.
+Section 11.
 Work Schedules

-- A. Employees may be assigned to one of the following standard work schedules: - 1.
-9/80 that consists of eight (8), 9-hour (nine hour) workdays and one (1) 8-hour (eight hour) hour workday in the two-week pay period.
-The work schedule shall include two consecutive calendar days off in the workweek during which the employee works the eight hour alternating regular day off and three consecutive calendar days off in the workweek during which the employee's alternating regular day off is an off day.
-For this work schedule, each employee's FLSA workweek shall end exactly four hours after the start time of the employee's Friday shift. - 5/40 that consists of five (5) 8-hour (eight-hour) workdays in a workweek.
+- A. Employees may be assigned to one (1) of the following standard work schedules: - 9/80 that consists of eight (8), 9-hour (nine hour) workdays and one (1) 8-hour (eight-hour) hour workday in the two-week pay period.
+The work schedule shall include two (2) consecutive calendar days off in the workweek during which the employee works the eight (8) hour alternating regular day off and three (3) consecutive calendar days off in the workweek during regular day off and three (3) consecutive calendar days off in the workweek during regular day off and three (3) consecutive calendar days off in the workweek during which the employee's alternating regular day off is an off day.
+For this work schedule, each employee's FLSA workweek shall end exactly four (4) hours after the start time of the employee's Friday shift. - 5/40 that consists of five (5) 8-hour (eight-hour) workdays in a workweek.
 Each workweek shall contain two (2) consecutive calendar days off work.
 The employee's FLSA workweek shall begin at 12:00 a.m. on Sunday and shall end the following Saturday at 11:59 p.m. - 3.
 4/10 that consists of four (4) 10-hour (ten-hour) workdays in a workweek.
 Each workweek shall contain three (3) consecutive calendar days off work.
 The employee's FLSA workweek shall begin at 12:00 a.m. on Sunday and shall end the following Saturday at 11:59 p.m. - 4.
 Employees may be able to telecommute per the Authority's telecommuting policy if approved. - B. The Authority reserves the right to implement other alternate work schedules in emergencies or to authorize alternate work schedules requested by OCFAMA, if the needs of the operation would be better served.
 The Authority shall discuss with the OCFAMA any proposed changes in work hours or existing work schedules before such changes are put into effect.
 Whenever practicable, the Authority shall provide written notification of such proposed changes to the OCFAMA at least fourteen (14) calendar days before such changes are put into effect. - C. As employees who are exempt from overtime, employees in this Unit may be provided with the ability to flex their work hours within a workweek.
-For example, an employee may work twelve (12) hours in one day and may be permitted to work fewer hours in another day during the workweek.
+For example, an employee may work twelve (12) hours in one (1) day and may be permitted to work fewer hours in another day during the workweek.